Theology

 • communicative competence, seeking to develop different skills for different audiences, such as academic and theological advice and communication.

-Since 2011, PUCPR has engaged in a project called Excellence in Stricto Sensu that is aimed at internationalizing the institution’s programs to achieve maximum scores of 6 and 7 and to promote transdisciplinarity and innovation in different areas of knowledge, especially in its strategic areas.
-The PIBIC master program is one its greatest differentials (it allows talented students to attend both undergraduate and graduate stricto sensu programs and develop part of their research in a highly qualified foreign institution) as well as being in harmony with society and focusing on innovation.
+Since 2011, PUCPR has engaged in a project called Excellence in Graduate School that aims to internationalize the institution’s programs to achieve maximum scores of 6 and 7 and promote transdisciplinarity and innovation in different areas of knowledge, especially in its strategic areas.
+The PIBIC master program is one of its most significant differentials (it allows talented students to attend both undergraduate and graduate programs and develop part of their research in a highly qualified foreign institution), as well as being in harmony with society and focusing on innovation.

-The institution must also be constantly attentive to the changing needs of the society, with alignment/realignment to the CAPES criteria and oriented to develop internationally, having internationalization as its main guide in the search for quality in teaching and research.
+The institution must also be constantly attentive to society’s changing needs, aligned/realigned to the CAPES criteria, and oriented to international development, with internationalization as its primary guide in the search for quality teaching and research.

-Every graduate program must meet the criteria set by their corresponding committee; therefore, each program strategic planning and operating criteria needs to be done accordingly.
+Every graduate program must meet the criteria set by its corresponding committee; therefore, each program’s strategic planning and operating criteria must be developed.

-Criteria for each area need to be discussed within the program annually so that all necessary and appropriate corrective actions can be taken during the four-year period.
-Each program is committed to structuring and readjusting its strategic planning annually in search of excellence.
-In addition, the programs are encouraged to rethink their lines of research in order to adapt to the rapid changes that may occur in international and national scenarios.
+Criteria for each area need to be discussed within the program annually so that all necessary and appropriate corrective actions can be taken during the four years.
+Each program is committed to structuring and readjusting its strategic planning annually for excellence.
+In addition, the programs are encouraged to rethink their lines of research to adapt to the rapid changes that may occur in international and national scenarios.

-This graduate program’s dynamism and flexibility must always meet quality criterion both in master’s and doctoral training and in the development of research and innovation, essentially aiming at the improvement of society.
-Thus, an annual review of each program strategic planning is requested that contains the topics below at a minimum:
+This graduate program’s dynamism and flexibility must always meet quality criteria both in master’s and doctoral training and in the development of research and innovation, essentially aiming at improving society.
+Thus, an annual review of each program’s strategic planning is requested that contains the topics below at a minimum:

 • i.
 Mission and vision of the program;